chrjoh/common-access-token/README.md

 This repository is based on https://crates.io/crates/common-access-token version 0.2.2

 ### New features added
+- Option to select sign1 or mac0 then creating token defaults to sign1
-- Create token with cose_mac0 or cose_sign1 tag
+- Option to create token with cose_mac0 or cose_sign1 tag, defaults to none
-- option to add CWT tag
+- Option to add CWT tag, defaults to none
 - Fully backward compatible with the crate variant 0.2.2

 ## Overview